MobinMardi/MobinMardi/README.md

 IGL of EV (Eclipse Vanguard) eSports Team for VALORANT

-Working as a developer in the third-party developer department for Riot Games
+Working in the third-party developer department for Riot Games

 🌱 Programming languages:
 - ✔️ Done: C# - CSS - HTML